paupedra/SematEngine/README.md

 # SematEngine

 ## Description

-Semat Engine is a small Game Engine developed in C++ by one student in Bachelors Degree in Video Game Design and Development in CITM Barcelona university.
+Semat Engine is a small Game Engine developed in C++ by one student in Bachelor's degree in Video Game Design and Development in CITM Barcelona.

 [Bachelor's degree in Video Game Design and Development](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>)